Trump rallies supporters in Mississippi after House impeachment probe vote, ahead of tight governor's race

 "You all know me.
 I've worked for you for years.
 I do my job and I'm a straight shooter," Hood says.
 The spot ends with Hood shooting the gun and shattering a bottle.

-Hood is also running radio ads designed to appeal to African American voters — one with an endorsement from former U.S. Rep. Mike Espy, who ran a strong but ultimately unsuccessful race for U.S. Senate in Mississippi last year and another that mentions Hood leading the successful 2005 prosecution of reputed Ku Klux Klan leader Edgar Ray Killen in the 1964 slaying of three civil rights workers.
+Hood is also running radio ads designed to appeal to African American voters — including one with an endorsement from former U.S. Rep. Mike Espy, who ran a strong but ultimately unsuccessful race for U.S. Senate in Mississippi last year, and another that mentions Hood leading the successful 2005 prosecution of Ku Klux Klan leader Edgar Ray Killen in the 1964 murder of three civil rights workers.

 The outreach reflects the importance of black voters to any possible Hood victory.
-African Americans make up 38% of the state's population, but some say they're irritated by Hood's emphasis on courting rural white voters.
+African Americans make up 38 percent of the state's population, but some say they're irritated by Hood's emphasis on courting rural white voters.